amdsubham/Navigus-presence-service/README.md

 This application is made using React.js(ES6) Framework and firebase as a database.
-This application is deployed in heroku server using GitHub as CI/CD pipleline.
+This application is deployed in heroku server.
 This application is fully responsive and consists of 3 main pages,

 - Create-Account
 - Login (Authentication module)